 Mid-December to mid-May

-Glacier Express trains do not operate from the beginning of November to 10 December
+Glacier Express trains do not operate from November to mid-December

 Freshly prepared specialities Nostalgic dining car: From Zermatt to Davos (reservations recommended)